What happens when I leave the UK?

 How will I be taxed in my year of departure?

 Strictly, UK law deems an individual to be tax resident or not for an entire UK tax year.
 However, it is possible to split the tax year into a UK part and an overseas part if you are resident in the UK for that year.
 This allows you to be treated in effect as if you were non-resident for the period after you leave.

-You can find more about split year treatment in our section on residence and domicile.
+You can find more about split-year treatment in our pages on residence and domicile.

 What if I do not normally complete a tax return?